Materials science: Enamel

 Enamel:

-The focus is on consciously chosen materials and durable workmanship.
+The focus is on consciously chosen materials and durable craftsmanship.